-- DT photo evidence consistently saved on the school system for subject monitoring. - Sharing of DT work consistently in celebration assemblies. - School trips with a DT focus (example: food, fashion, toys, mechanical themed.)
+- DT photo evidence consistently saved on the school system for subject monitoring from all year groups and all units. - Sharing of DT work consistently in celebration assemblies. - School trips with a DT focus (example: food, fashion, toys, mechanical themed.) - Healthy eating and its effects on our behaviour promoted in all classes through PSHE, Science and in assemblies.